Brampton: Health and medicine

 William Osler Health System operates two health facilities in the city.

 Courts

 The A. Grenville & William Davis Courthouse which houses branches for the Ontario Court of Justice and the Ontario Superior Court of Justice, is located at 7755 Hurontario Street (Hurontario Street at County Court).

+Jails

+The Brampton Jail is in the city it's now defunct and has turned into a museum.

+The Roy McMurtry Youth Centre is a juvenile detention centre located in Brampton.